deepaksama/deepaksama.github.io/_posts/Java/2017-03-04-Java-Interview-Questions.md

 ### **27. What are concurrent Collection classes?**

-Java 1.5 provided package java.util.concurrent.
+Java 1.5 provided package ___java.util.concurrent___.
 This package contains thread-safe collections that allow collections to be modified while iterating.
-By design iterator implementation in java.util pakage are fail-fast and throw ConcurrentModificationException..
-But iterator implementation in java.util.concurrent package are fail-safe and we can modify the collection while iterating.
+By design iterator implementation in ___java.util___ pakage are fail-fast and throw ConcurrentModificationException.
+But iterator implementation in ___java.util.concurrent___ package are fail-safe and we can modify the collection while iterating.

 Some of these classes are: